 Imperial Palace Garden

-The Imperial Palace Garden will be the start point for road cycling.
-Athletes race through the historic moats, gracious parklands and tree-lined streets, leading to Tama Hills.
+The Imperial Palace Garden will be the home of the race walks.
 As well as being a popular tourist destination, the easily-accessible Imperial Palace Garden is regularly enjoyed by Tokyo residents for active and passive recreation.

 Tokyo International Forum

 The Tokyo International Forum will be the weightlifting venue.
 It is located in the heart of Tokyo, surrounded by Japan’s most important business districts, Marunouchi and Otemachi.
 The Forum, an outstanding piece of contemporary architecture, includes a multipurpose hall and art centre and attracts 4 million visitors annually